inteplus/ibus-unikey/README.md

 ### Phiên bản nhái từ ibus-unikey của Lê Quốc Tuấn.
 Tuy nhiên có thêm bộ gõ Envi để gõ trộn lẫn tiếng Anh và tiếng Việt.

-This variant contains Envi, an input method modified from Telex to support typing both English and Vietnamese more easily than Telex.
+This variant contains Envi, an input method modified from Telex to support typing both English and Vietnamese concurrently, and more easily than Telex.
 You type:

-Single key stroke for a tone with lowest probability of hitting an English bigram
+Single key stroke for a tone with the lowest probability of hitting an English bigram

   * Q (0.001030) for sắc
   * Z (0.001142) for huyền